upcoming and past events

 Prameya Art Foundation, India, Anushka Rajendran, Curator

-Research and Education September 2024 – September 2025
+Further research and Education September 2024 – September 2025

 Work sessions with local and international events: